 The fastest way to get from Minneapolis to Chicago is also to fly.
-Minneapolis-St. Paul Airport is right in the middle of the Twin Cities metro area, and flights only take 1 hour and 30 minutes.
+Minneapolis-St. Paul Airport is right in the middle of the Twin Cities metro area, and flights only take one hour, 30 minutes.
 While the flight is short, you still will need to get to the airport at least an hour before your flight and go through the often time-consuming TSA process.
 Still, even with this extra time factored in, flying is faster by many hours than the bus, train, and driving.

-It takes about six hours and 15 minutes to drive between Minneapolis and Chicago, but could take longer depending on traffic conditions and how many stops you make along the way.
+It takes about six hours, 15 minutes to drive between Minneapolis and Chicago, but could take longer depending on traffic conditions and how many stops you make along the way.
 For the fastest route, take I-94 east from Minneapolis.
 You can stay on this highway for basically the entire time, but note that I-94 merges with I-90 at about 200 miles into the trip, so you'll need to keep to the right to stay on I-90.

 Taking about eight hours and costing at least $58, the Amtrak train is neither the fastest nor cheapest way to get to Chicago from Minneapolis.
 However, if you are looking to avoid flying out of a fear of flying or environmental concerns, it's a much more comfortable alternative to the bus.
 You'll have the option to walk around, eat in the dining car, or even upgrade to the sleeper car, so you can lie down and get some rest along the way.
 The train also takes a more scenic route along the Mississippi River, so you may be able to enjoy some lovely nature scenes outside the window.

 When Is the Best Time to Travel to Chicago?